 It's amazing the things you never knew existed that are in your own backyard.
 I've lived here in Skagit Valley my whole life, but I confess, until very recently I never knew what people were talking about when they mentioned Fir Island.
-This was basically because there's nothing on Fir Island to see. (as far as I knew) Also, it doesn't look anything like an island. (look at the picture; do you look at that and think island?)
-Because I now work in a tourist town (La Conner) and deal with tourists who ask "how do I get to Fir Island", I had to look it up. (and wonder, "why do you want to go there?")
+This was basically because there's nothing on Fir Island to see.
+(Well, almost nothing.)
+Also, it doesn't look anything like an island-- I mean, look at the picture; do you look at that and think island?
+Because I now work in a tourist town (La Conner) and deal with tourists who ask "how do I get to Fir Island," I had to look it up...and wonder, "why do you want to go there?"

 |Peg and Lexi...BFFs|

 I'm so glad Corinne chanced this hike with me and my anti-social dog, because I found out she's not the crazy bitch I thought she was.
-(Lexi, not Corinne!
-And it's definitely not a swear word...she is a female dog after all) The dogs got along reasonably well, and they had an absolute blast running around in the water.
+(Lexi, not Corinne!)
+The dogs got along reasonably well, and they had an absolute blast running around in the water.
 It's a beautiful hike to boot--I plan on returning many times.
 For anyone thinking about checking it out for themselves, just know you have to have a "Discover Pass" to park, and that there is hunting allowed from September to mid March.
 Maybe I should train Lexi to be a hunting dog?
 Maybe not.

 |I just love when people will do stupid poses for me...thanks Corinne!|